neha-kay/Kiko-plus/_posts/2017-07-01-daily-musings.md

 <h3 style="color:#6495ed;"> Hawaii is Objectively Great | July 11, 2017 </h3>

 In Hawaii now!
-Hawaii is __dope__ not because it's hawaii in a boasting sort of way but fundamentally because the place itself is objectively _great_ It's *incredibly* safe to walk around in which is a huge factor for me, and for a tropical island, is not ~that~ expensive if you keep an eye out for cheaper eateries.
-Plus, since it's a part of the United States, you get the familiar perks of the U.S. (eg IHOP (lol), USPS, familiar chains, etc.,)
+Hawaii is __dope__ not because it's Hawaii in a boasting sort of way but because the place itself is fundamentally _great_.
+It's *incredibly* safe to walk around in, which is a huge factor for me.
+And indeed it's pretty expensive, but pretty much on par with the standard of tropical islands generally.
+Plus, since it's a part of the United States, you get the familiar perks of the U.S. (eg IHOP (lol), USPS, familiar chains, etc.,).

 On top of that, there's tons of hiking, astronomy, nature, etc.,.
-I've been to a number of beachy-tropical areas (Jamaica, Los Angeles, etc.,) and this one surely tops the list.
-Definitely coming back =)
+I've been to a number of beachy-tropical areas (Jamaica, Los Angeles, etc.,) and this one surely tops the list. __Definitely__ coming back 😛

 <h3 style="color:#6495ed;"> Overcoming Relationship Inertia | July 10, 2017 </h3>

 I have a friendship which maybe isn't going the best way at the moment and part of me just wants to get super real and try and talk stuff out -- to hit some sort of 'reset' button back to the good 'ol times.
-But then, I have to realize that we don't live in a frictionless world, that indeed that friction is a very real force which makes a reset button virtually non-existent.
+But then, I have to realize that we don't live in a frictionless world, that indeed friction is a very real force which makes a reset button virtually non-existent.

-For example, you can *try* and say to someone, "hey -- let's just reset, do X, and not do Y" and maybe that works on a superficial level, but underneath, there are just too many unresolved feelings, and a bit of awkward tension that comes with that -- the friction which makes it an unfeasible solution.
+For example, you can *try* and say to someone, "hey -- let's just reset, do X, and not do Y" and maybe that works on a superficial level, but underneath, there are just too many unresolved feelings and a bit of awkward tension that comes with that -- the friction which makes it an unfeasible solution.

 The better way, I think, is to just continually be a great person, until slowly they respond in kind.